Sunday’s election in Colombia will be a milestone in determining the future—or failure—of the country’s post-conflict 'Reconstruction.’

-Yet, according to the terms of the peace, it still won (a minimum) five seats in the senate and another five in the lower house—a discrepancy that will only embitter conservatives when the FARC has poor showings and enflame them should they ever grow more successful.
+Yet, according to the terms of the peace, it still won (a minimum) five seats in the senate and another five in the lower house—a discrepancy that will only embitter conservatives if the FARC has poor showings and enflame them should they ever grow more successful.

-If elected, he has promised to tear up large sections of the peace deal, starting with criminal impunity for aspiring-politician-former-guerillas, and moving second onto coca farmers, whose crops he would eradicate rather than gradually substitute.
+If elected, he has promised to tear up large sections of the peace deal, starting with criminal immunity for aspiring-politician-former-guerillas, and moving second onto coca farmers, whose crops he would eradicate rather than gradually substitute.

 Peace, at a discount